ValdonVitija/pyggester/README.md

     ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
     ```

-  - Dynamic Analysis: While currently not supported as a functional feature, it exists as a designated subcommand, hinting at future capabilities for dynamic code examination.
+  - Dynamic Analysis: This feature *will* comprehensively examine your code in the process of execution, providing potential suggestions for further code optimizations(mainly related to data structures)

     `Execution command`